 Rose enlisted the help of her friend Julie Bailey, a teaching herbalist, wilderness guide, and avid gardener.
 In 1991, Julie bought the small herbal business and ran MRH out of her California home.
 She developed and formulated a line of natural products, including teas, face creams, and aroma sprays and oils.

 Julie’s Budding Vision

-Our first line of herbal extracts debuted, featuring over 100 tinctures made with certified organic alcohol and organically grown or ethically wild-harvested plant material.
+The company relocated to its current (and much larger) Eugene facility, which meets LEED green building standards.
+MRH also became fair trade certified by IMO’s Fair for Life Program.
+The first line of herbal extracts debuted, featuring over 100 tinctures made with certified organic alcohol and organically grown or ethically wild-harvested plant material.

 As a thank you to the herbal community, we produced and hosted the Rootstalk Festival, which fused herbal education, homesteading skills, and wilderness conservation with live music and storytelling.
 Drawing 700 teachers and attendees from around the world, the festival raised money to support Cascadia Wildland’s legal battle to save Oregon’s wolves.

 - : MRH unveiled new, sustainable packaging for its certified organic tea line – featuring compostable plant cellulose bags with 100% post-consumer waste recycled newspaper boxes.

 - : MRH created the Free Herbalism Project, an ongoing series of free community events featuring visiting herbalists.

 - : MRH became the first business in Eugene to become Salmon-Safe Certified.

 - : MRH installed 100 photovoltaic solar panels and an electric vehicle charging station to provide renewable energy for our main facility and its employees.

 - : MRH became the first company in Oregon to achieve a Zero Waste certification from the U.S. Zero Waste Business Council.